rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 For most functions, the top-level `cudf` namespace is sufficient.
 However, for logically grouping a broad set of functions, further namespaces may be used.
 For example, there are numerous functions that are specific to columns of Strings.
 These functions are put in the `cudf::strings::` namespace.
 Similarly, functionality used exclusively for unit testing is placed in the `cudf::test::` namespace.

-### `experimental`
-During the transition period, symbols in `libcudf++` that conflict with old symbol names should be placed in the `cudf::experimental` namespace to prevent collision with the old symbols, e.g., `cudf::experimental::table` and `cudf::experimental::type_dispatcher`.
-Once the transition is complete, the `experimental` namespace will be removed.

 ### Internal